-I sold all my Edison and GE stock and want you to know, I can't think of a better place to reinvest the proceeds.
+I sold all my GE stock and want you to know, I can't think of a better place to reinvest the proceeds.

-With this Twain also hands Tesla a check - but it's not the money that causes Tesla's eyes to water, it's the fact that he has so many dear friends that really believe in his dreams.
+With this Twain hands Tesla a check - but it's not the money that causes Tesla's eyes to water, it's the fact that he has so many dear friends, friends that believe in his dreams.
 The White Dove was right.